About the Indonesia Studies Programme

 This study asks the question of whether religious piety still seeks political expression in Indonesia.
 In doing so, it aims to understand the patterns and nuances of the actualisation of political Islamic aspirations among Indonesian Muslims.
 It investigates three main Muslim groups: the Nahdlatul Ulama (NU) and Muhammadiyah, members and cadres of Muslim-based political parties, and Hizbut Tahrir Indonesia (HTI) members.

-For upcoming seminars, please see our website.
+For upcoming seminars, please see the events page of the main ISEAS website.

 - Ahmad Najib Burhani & Sumanto Al Qurtuby, “Islam and the 2014 Indonesian Elections,” 5 June 2014.